jamessouth/timezone/README.md

 1. Download and `npm install` this to run it.

-2. I'm still developing so for the front-end just run `npm run dev` to start webpack-dev-server, then open a browser on `localhost:3100`.
+2. I'm still developing so for the front-end just run `npm run dev:front` to start webpack-dev-server, then open a browser on `localhost:3100`.

-3. For the back-end, open another terminal and run `node -r esm src/myServer.js`.
+3. For the back-end, open another terminal and run `npm run dev:back`.
+This will start `nodemon` watching the server script.
+It will beep.

 4. Optionally, spin up a MongoDB instance.
 You can also, if you want, open up a Mongo shell to see the data in the `tzs` database, `timezones` collection.